ergenius/learn-programming-for-beginners/README.md

 - Understanding frontend & backend
 - Becoming a beginner a full stack web developper
-- Evolving into a beginer backend or froentend programmer (it's your choice at the end).
+- Evolving into a beginer cliend side (froentend) or backend side (backend) developper (it's your choice at the end).

 ## Setup developper machine